Welcome to the Junior Section

-- Aids trainees in transition from residency/fellowship to faculty through a variety of programs including:
+- Aids fellows in transition from fellowship to faculty through a variety of programs including:

-- SPR Grant Writing 101 Program, which provides intensive, hands-on support for early career stage investigators.
+- SPR Grant Writing 101 Program provides intensive, hands-on support for early career stage investigators.

-- SPR Bridging to Success Award, which provides critical financial support as researchers transition to independent researcher status.
+- SPR Bridging to Success Award grant provides critical financial support as researchers transition to independent researcher status.